PORTALE DELLA DIDATTICA

 • understanding basics notions of molecular biology; • understanding basic approaches to sequence alignment; • being familiar with structural inference and maximum entropy techniques; • being able to code simple sequence-alignment algorithms; • being able to apply basic machine-learning methods to given genetic and biological problems.

-Students will gain familiarity with fundamental concepts in molecular biology, probabilistic approaches for sequence alignment and protein structure inference, as well as the application of physical models to understand cellular functions.
+Students will become acquainted with fundamental concepts in molecular biology, probabilistic approaches for sequence alignment and protein structure inference, as well as the application of physical models to understand cellular functions.

 Basics of probability theory, principles of statistical physics, basic programming skills (any language).